MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 AAAA response addresses could negatively impact load balancing or other geo-aware features and thereby degrade client performance.

+The presentation `value` for each parameter is a comma-separated list of IP addresses in standard textual format {{!RFC5952}}.

 The wire format for each parameter is a sequence of IP addresses in network byte order.
 Like an A or AAAA RRSet, the list of addresses represents an unordered collection, and clients SHOULD pick addresses to use in a random order.